PacktPublishing/Django-in-Production/Chapter06/README.md

 >
 > To get a basic understanding of Redis one can follow the official documentation of Redis or take one of the Redis courses available.
 [Redis University](https://university.redis.com/)
 > Python official documentation has a fairly simple guide to learning more about the built-in logging module.
 [Python documentation](https://docs.python.org/3/library/logging.html )
+>

+> [!NOTE]
+>
+> Join the Discord server "[Django in Production](https://discord.gg/FCrGUfmDyP)" for direct support from the author as you follow the instructions in the book.
+Feel free to reach out for any help or clarifications needed. https://discord.gg/FCrGUfmDyP.

 ## Caching with Django Cache